tgolding55/create-node-api/README.md

 npx @tgolding55/create-node-api my-app
 ```

-Remember to change to update the package.json!
+Remember to update the package.json!
 Next, fill out the dev.env and test.env files with your environment variables.

 # To test run: